Samsh-Tabrej/VSDSquadron_FPGAMini/README.md

 <br/>Further details about this FPGA can be known from its [datasheet](https://github.com/Samsh-Tabrej/VSDSquadron_FPGAMini/blob/main/Media/VSDSquadronFMDatasheet.pdf).

 # TASK-1
+*Objective* - To understand and document the provided Verilog code for LED blinking, create the necessary PCF file, and integrate the design with the VSDSquadron FPGA Mini board using the provided datasheet. (install tools as explained in datasheet)
 ## 1. Understanding the Verilog Code<br/>
 The Verilog implementation is available in the GitHub repository at [LINK](https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/top.v).
 This repository includes various projects designed for the VSDSquadron_FM board, leveraging open-source FPGA tools for development.
 It showcases how to drive RGB LEDs using an internal oscillator and a counter-based approach to generate the required control signals.
 ### Purpose of the Module:<br/>